caseycs/graphcms-caching-proxy/README.md

 For requests from the browser and also for the webhooks you need https/ssl offloading, so [Traefik](https://traefik.io/) or [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy) are your friends.

-Good to use internal http endpoint while server-side rendering and https version for public access.
+Good to use two separate endpoints: one raw/http for server-side rendering, another with https for public access.